 Once in a while every business is going to receive a customer complaint.
 And, as customer-focused business people, we have to be ready to respond

-Quite a few years back, several newspapers carried a report about a dissatisfied Virgin Atlantic passenger.
-A complaint letter running to several pages and including numerous photographs of his meal was sent by the passenger to Sir Richard Branson.
+Not every complaint goes viral, but several years ago a complaint letter running to several pages - including numerous photographs of his meal - was sent by a Virgin Atlantic passenger to Sir Richard Branson.

-The letter was an absolute gem - a very funny and carefully crafted plea to Sir Richard.
+The letter was an absolute gem and was picked up by several newspapers.
+It was a very funny and carefully crafted plea to Sir Richard.
 It had me laughing from start to finish.
 So did Sir Richard Branson do the right thing, and what lessons can smaller businesses learn?

 These are some of the key issues that you need to think about when you receive a complaint.

 Research suggests that 72% of complainers who feel their complaint has been dealt with satisfactorily are more loyal after the complaint than they were before.
 The power of the internet and the media is such that you can never afford to snub a complainer even if you think it is a complete hoax.
 Sir Richard took this complaint very seriously and dealt with it personally.

 This might have been a carefully prepared meal - full of delicious and expensive ingredients.
 But the customer's perception was that it was a strange concoction of sponge pudding and peas, custard and mustard.
 Everyone is entitled to their opinion and needs to be respected.
 Research indicates that 68% of customers may switch supplier if they don't feel cared for.